 February 11, 2022

-If you have filed for divorce but you are not sure the status of your case, Massachusetts provides a way to check your legal status online.
+If you have filed for divorce but are unsure of your case’s status, Massachusetts provides a way to check your legal status online.
 Read below for step-by-step guidance on how to find your Massachusetts Divorce Case Online.

-Below is a screenshot of what the home page looks like as of June 2, 2022.
+Below is a screenshot of the home page as of October 30, 2023.

 Next, select “click here” in the bottom left-hand corner of the page.

 After you select Probate and Family Court, a new box for “Court Division” will appear.
-Here, you should select the county you filed your divorce in.
-Options include: Barnstable, Berkshire, Bristol, Dukes, Essex, Franklin, Hampden, Hampshire, Nantucket, Norfolk, Suffolk, or Worchester.
+Here, you should choose the county you filed your divorce in.
+Options include Barnstable, Berkshire, Bristol, Dukes, Essex, Franklin, Hampden, Hampshire, Nantucket, Norfolk, Suffolk, or Worchester.